GavinChan1031/IAQF-Student-Competition-2022/README.md

 - **Deep Learning - Mass Production.ipynb**: Find the optimal threshold from the trading result of different deep learning model (GRU and ESN);
 - **Backtesting.ipynb**: creates a class for backtesting, including the trading strategy.

+NOTE: ALL codes are written in Google Colab.

 ## Final Solution
 Here we also upload a final solusion(paper) named IAQF_2022_Solution.pdf.